onurcatik/seo-guide/docs/blogger-build/seo-guide.md

+---
+sidebar_position: 1
+---

-# Understanding Search Intent in SEO: A Comprehensive Guide
+# Search Intent to SEO

-## Introduction
 Search intent, also known as user intent, refers to the underlying purpose behind a search query.
 Understanding and optimizing for search intent is fundamental in search engine optimization (SEO) because search engines prioritize results that best satisfy the user’s informational, navigational, transactional, or commercial investigation needs.

 Failure to align content with search intent significantly reduces the likelihood of ranking for a given keyword.
 This tutorial provides an in-depth exploration of search intent, a structured approach to analyzing it, and practical applications in keyword research.